 It is Good Friday.
-Meditating on speech and silence in various Good Friday texts can enlighten us about our own uses of speech and silence.
+Meditating on speech and silence in various Good Friday texts can enlighten us about our own uses of each.
 The choices of those present that sorrowful day may bring us to a fruitful examination of conscience, as we see:

 Accusation: “The chief priests accused him of many things.”

 Truth: “I have spoken publicly to the world.
 I have always taught in a synagogue or in the temple area where all the Jews gather, and in secret I have said nothing.
 Why ask me?
 Ask those who heard me what I said to them.
 They know what I said.”

 Betrayal: “You are not one of this man’s disciples, are you?”
 [Peter] said, “I am not.”

 Lies: “If he were not a criminal, we would not have handed him over to you.”

 Mocking: The soldiers wove a crown out of thorns and placed it on his head,